 From beer bikes to stunning hikes, Prague is an exciting city.
-While it may have a reputation for party weekends, it offers a rarely found sophistication and elegance to boot.
-Whether you’re coming for a quick weekend or a few weeks, we’ve got everything you need to know for a fantastic experience, with these 10 tips for a perfect visit to Prague, Czech Republic.
+While it may have a reputation for party weekends, it offers a rarely found sophistication and classic European elegance to boot.
+Whether you’re coming for a quick weekend or a few weeks adventure, we’ve got everything you need to know for a fantastic experience, with these 10 tips for a perfect visit to Prague, Czech Republic.

 Hot tip: Here’s a link to download all these cool spots into Google Maps, to plan your trip.

 Much like many of the world’s best cities, Prague is easy to navigate, thanks to it’s picturesque position on the Vltava River.
-When it comes to sleeping, there are lots of great options for every budget.
-We highly recommend the Intercontinental Prague, which is near the fray but nicely outside.
-Guests also rave about the Alchymist chain, Aria Prague and Mandarin Oriental.
+When it comes to sleeping, there are lots of great options for every budget, and since Prague is relatively centralised, picking a neighbourhood isn’t as much of a concern.

 $2 Beers, Underrated Wine